 B. RECORDS.
 Publisher will provide a Record of the Consents to QS with each Lead generated hereunder.

 1. Online Leads.
-With respect to Leads generated online, a “Record” means: (1) the LeadiD associated with the Lead, (2) a screenshot of the consent language appearing on mediums from which Lead Data was collected, (3) the IP address of the source of the Lead, and (3) the date and time the Lead was created, and (4) any other documentation confirming the Inquiry generated is the result of a specific inquiry from the Lead.
+With respect to Leads generated online, a “Record” means: (1) the LeadiD associated with the Lead, (2) a screenshot of the consent language appearing on mediums from which Lead Data was collected, (3) the IP address of the source of the Lead, (4) the date and time the Lead was created, and (5) any other documentation confirming the inquiry generated is the result of a specific inquiry from the Lead.

 2. Leads Obtained via Telemarketing.
-With respect to a Lead generated via telemarketing, a “Records” means (i) an audio recording of the each distinct call session and each verbal Consent provided by the Inquiry, (ii) include the date and time the Consent was provided by the Inquiry; (iii) be made electronically and saved in a format as reasonably specified by QS (and not copied or otherwise transferred to any non-electronic media); (iii) be indexed such that each recording is easily searchable and accessible; (iv) be immediately stopped or otherwise terminated upon submission of the Inquiry to QS.
+With respect to a Lead generated via telemarketing, a “Records” means (i) an audio recording of the each distinct call session and each verbal Consent provided by the inquiry, (ii) include the date and time the Consent was provided by the inquiry; (iii) be made electronically and saved in a format as reasonably specified by QS (and not copied or otherwise transferred to any non-electronic media); (iv) be indexed such that each recording is easily searchable and accessible; (v) be immediately stopped or otherwise terminated upon submission of the inquiry to QS.
 Client must upload a digital copy of the voice recordings of each distinct call session to a QS-controlled online storage website for QS review and storage within 48 hours of its creation.

 3. Recordkeeping.
 Publisher will use record keeping systems that can establish that the Consents can be evidenced under applicable laws.
 Unless another time frame is specified in an SO, Publisher will maintain such Records, and make Records available to QS upon request, for no less than five (5) years from the date of the Record collection.